The Horrifically Real VIrtuality

 —Marie Jourdren, DVgroup

-TWO QUESTIONS FOR THE CREATOR
+ASK THE CREATOR

 Why this?
 Why now?

-Marie Jourdren: About Ed Wood — So many analogies can be found between Ed Wood and virtual reality that he could easily be an icon for the world of VR.
+Marie Jourdren: About Ed Wood — so many analogies can be found between Ed Wood and virtual reality that he could easily be an icon for the world of VR.
 While struggling to find funding for his films, Ed Wood puts together low-budget productions, developing a strong sense of ingenuity.
 The result inevitably suffers: an editing resulting in an absurd narration, a film crew often “multitasking,” and despite everything, a faith and a frenzied optimism.
 As for the topics covered, if Ed Wood has scoured the stories of vampires and extraterrestrials, we can observe that VR has not been left out so far with fear-driven topics, often on hospitals, prisons, ghosts and such.

 Nevertheless, there is an almost childish joy and enthusiasm in Ed Wood’s desire to deceive the senses.
 His films are full of special effects, stage riggings, and as clumsy as they might be, they convey a strong will to delude, in an artisanal way, like fairground entertainers used to.
 It is also this desire that we find among the VR creators today: being able to, through these technologies which allow us to create illusions, teleport the spectator elsewhere, to immerse him in other universes where the laws of physics don’t have to exist.
 We all share the crazy desire of experimenting.
 If Ed Wood was an unfortunate representative of the mediocrity of what special effects can be, VR might well be a renewal of the matter.